istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 keywords: [telemetry,tracing]
 ---

-Istio provides advanced capability to configure tracing options as of Istio 1.6.
+Istio provides the ability to configure advanced tracing options, including sampling rates and span tags.
+All of these features are considered experimental for this release.
-Previously, the only customization for tracing was the amount of randomly sampled requests.
-All of these are considered experimental.

 ## Create a `MeshConfig` with trace settings